19.12.2025

 What happens if I don’t make the minimum payment on my credit card?

-If you don’t pay at least the minimum payment, you will incur a late fee, and the credit card company may report this to the credit bureaus, which can negatively impact your credit score.
-Over time, unpaid balances will also accrue more interest.
+If you don’t at least pay the minimum payment, you will get a late fee and the credit card company may notify the credit bureaus, affecting your credit score.
+Your unpaid balance will also accrue more interest over time.